-There’s not a lot of shade around the ruins at Petra so it’s a good idea to get there early in the morning, then stop for lunch (and maybe a siesta) in the hottest part of the day before going back in the late afternoon – that should miss some of the worst crowds too.
+There’s not a lot of shade around the ruins at Petra, so it’s a good idea to get there as early in the morning as possible, then stop for lunch (and maybe a siesta) in the hottest part of the day before going back in the late afternoon – that should miss some of the worst crowds too.
 The entrance to the site is along the Siq, a mile-long gorge which is carved from curving pink and orange rocks.
 At the end is the Treasury, the most famous of Petra’s temples.
 That first glimpse of it through the gap is a real jaw-dropping sight you’ll never forget.
 It’s only a fraction of Petra’s 60 square kilometre area though, so choose the bits you want to focus on.

 The walk along the main pathway towards the centre of Petra takes you past the Street of Facades, with over 40 merchants’ tombs stacked on top of each other in the rock face.
 Then there’s an ancient amphitheatre and the grand Royal Tombs, the biggest and most impressive tombs in Petra.
 A paved Roman road runs through the Colonnaded Street and the centre of old Petra.
 Here you’ll find the Qasr al-Bint temple and the old Nabatean baths.
 There’s also a museum and a restaurant if you want to stop and cool off.

-One of the best walks in Petra is the hike up to the Monastery – an even bigger version of the Treasury, that’s a lot less busy as it’s harder to reach.
-The path leaves from near the museum and takes you up 800 steps to the top (there are donkeys at the bottom but there are reports of them being badly treated so I’d avoid them if possible).
-Also recommended are the hikes up to the High Place of Sacrifice and the Al Khubtha trail which starts near the Royal Tombs and gives you that famous view of the Treasury from above.
+One of the best walks in Petra is the hike up to the Monastery – an even bigger version of the Treasury, that’s a lot less busy as it’s a bit harder to reach.
+The path leaves from near the museum and takes you up 800 steps to the top (there are donkeys at the bottom for hire, but there are reports of them being badly treated so I’d avoid them if possible).
+Also recommended are the hikes up to the High Place of Sacrifice and the Al Khubtha trail which starts near the Royal Tombs and gives you that famous view of the Treasury from high above.